 Motivation.
 Theoretical prediction of protein structures is important because the number of sequenced proteins grows much faster than the number of experimentally determined 3D structures.
 Among theoretical methods, homology or comparative modeling of unknown 3D protein structures (targets) has been established.
-It is based on experimental structures of proteins (templates) with sequence similarity to the target, taking advantage of the assumption that similarity between sequences implies also structural similarity.
+It is based on experimental structures of proteins (templates) with sequence similarity to the target.
 The method is, however, limited by the degree of sequence identity.
-Frequently, the target- template sequence alignment is non-uniform along the sequence.
-In order to improve the method in regions of low target- template similarity, we have developed a reduced protein modeling approach.
-It allows us to generate a large number of putative conformations by energy minimization and subsequently to pre-select the most favorable conformations.
-The force field is based on the concept of residue- residue contact energies.
-Reduced structures can be translated to atomic resolution, and further evaluated.
+Frequently, the target- template sequence alignment is nonuniform along the sequence.
+In the present study the possibility to model segments of low target-template similarity by a systematic conformational search based on a reduced protein model has been explored.
+The force field is based on the concept of residue- residue contact energies and allows to generate a large number of putative conformations by energy minimization and selection of favorable conformations.
+The approach was tested on a protein of known structure by splitting the protein into mobile and conformationally restrained regions.
+The mobile regions represented putative regions with no structural information from a template (the conformationally restrained regions represented segments that can be modeled accurately based on a template).
+The residue-based reduced protein model does not allow accurate structure prediction of a complete protein.
+However, our results demonstrate that with the test system and the present method it is possible to successfully pick out segment topologies close to experiment among a variety of possible structures, if the rest of the protein structure is accurately defined.
+The approach could be useful in comparative modeling in cases where most of the target protein can be modeled accurately except for segments (beyond the length of a loop) for which no template structure is available.

 Method.
-Randomly generated protein structures are subjected to energy minimization employing a reduced protein model and using positional restraints for conserved parts of the protein structure as well as distance constraints to enforce a preset secondary structure.
+Randomly generated protein segment structures are subjected to energy minimization employing a reduced protein model and using positional restraints for conserved parts of the protein structure as well as distance constraints to enforce a preset secondary structure.
 The alpha-helical test protein results are compared to the experimental protein structure.

 Results.
-There is a correlation between energy of a reduced protein structure, and its similarity to the experimentally known structure, evaluated by the root mean square deviation of corresponding atoms.
+There is a correlation between energy of a reduced protein structure, and its similarity to the experimentally known structure, evaluated by the root mean square deviation (rmsd) of corresponding atoms.
 Low energy structures can be pre-selected for further refinement.